N/A

 How to use it

-1. Verify users at Okta onboarding (password and MFA enrollment).
+1. Secure Okta onboarding (password and MFA enrollment).

 North Korean operatives and other bad actors are posing as remote IT workers to infiltrate companies around the world.
 Once hired and onboarded, they funnel money back to the North Korean regime, steal company data and secrets, and deploy ransomware.
 In fact, Gartner predicts that 1 in 4 job candidates will be fake by 2028.